The Grace That Keeps This World

 -

-- Narrado por: Tom Bailey
+Narrado por:

-In The Grace That Keeps This World, Tom Bailey gives us an emotional pause-resister, infused with a deep sense of foreboding.
+In The Grace That Keeps This World, Tom Bailey gives us an emotional page-turner, infused with a deep sense of foreboding.
 Alternately narrated by the Hazens and their neighbors in Lost Lake, the story perfectly captures the enduring rhythms of life in a rural town.

-The Grace That Keeps This World is an October, 2005 Book Sense pick.
+The Grace That Keeps This World is an October, 2005 Book Sense pick.©2005 Tom Bailey; (P)2005 Books on Tape

 Resumo da Crítica

-“A compelling first novel about love and rivalry in the Adirondacks builds toward a shattering conclusion.”
-(People)
+“Acompelling first novel about love and rivalry in the adirondacks builds toward a shattering conclusion.” —People